jhalmu/BrowserHistoryPractise/README.md

 - Started to add FastApi, but not yet.
 Saved that for another project.
 New idea is start new cloud postgres database so my I can show world wide what I am browsing.
 Thinking [hasura](hasura.io) and of course that that...

 6.6.2022
 - Added FastApi and figurded out finally (stackover..).
 Still missing things.
 But there is now one for chart.js via jinja2 and one as an api.
-Information is kind of boring, so it vill take much that I figure (oh, pun) out what is best way to show this data: time and www.address.
+Information is kind of boring, so it vill take much that I figure (oh, pun) out what is best way to show this data: time and www address.

 ## TODO